Swedish Community Specialty Clinic

-If you are specialist who can provide any of our services at no cost to low-income patients at our clinic, contact Stacy Hammonds, Clinic Manager, at email@example.com.
+If you are specialist who can provide any of our services at no cost to low-income patients at our clinic, email Stacy Hammonds, Clinic Manager.

 The Swedish Community Specialty Clinic (SCSC) operates a dental extraction clinic in partnership with Swedish Medical Center along with the Seattle-King County Dental Society and Foundation.
 The SCSC provides oral surgery services including simple extractions, surgical extractions, impacted tooth removal, biopsy services and pre-prosthetic surgery to low-income individuals who have no other access to care.

 The priority of the SCSC is to keep patients out of the local Emergency Departments by providing a much-needed oral surgery resource for the Community Health Centers.